kupresanin99/Project423/README.md

 **Example**:
 Say on April 10, there are three MLB games scheduled:
-Indians vs. White Sox, run total = 8.5
+Indians vs. White Sox, runs total = 8.5
-Cubs vs. Pirates, run total = 7.5
+Cubs vs. Pirates, runs total = 7.5
-Rockies vs. Reds, run total = 10.5
+Rockies vs. Reds, runs total = 10.5

+The above "runs total" values are set by the bookie before the game is played.

 The user runs the model and the daily predictions are:
 Indians vs. White Sox, predicted runs = 7.9